API-Skeletons/utf8convert/README.md

 ============

-This application reads every text and character field in a MySQL database and deconstructs the database then analyzes each DataPoint (the intersection of a row and column like a cell in a spreadsheet) looking for invalid utf8 sequences.
+This application reads every text and character field in a MySQL database and analyzes each DataPoint
+(the intersection of a row and column like a cell in a spreadsheet) looking for invalid utf8 sequences.
+This is a command line only application.

 Invalid utf8 sequence